 Does this sound familiar?

 Although this is a hypothetical example, human nature is not much different.
 We get an idea stuck in our head about something.
 Next, it seems everything around us is reinforcing the idea and before we know it we’ve made a decision.
 Bob and Susan just “impulse-bought” another mortgage product for $5,314!
-Unfortunately, they didn’t fully weigh the costs of the decision in order to come to a reasonable determination about whether this was best for them.
+Unfortunately, they didn’t fully weigh the costs of the decision to come to a reasonable determination about whether this was best for them.

 So what should you do?